JinyiHan99/FineCE/README.md

 <div style="text-align: center;">
     <img src="image/intro.jpg" alt="表格示例" width = 400/>
-    <p>The difference between our proposed FineCE and existing confidence estimation method.
+    <p style="text-align: center;">Fig1.
+The difference between our proposed FineCE and existing confidence estimation method.
 (Top): LLMs either respond to queries within their knowledge scope or refuse queries beyond their capabilities.
 (Middle): The model provides a confidence score alongside an answer.
 (Bottom): Our proposed method FineCE provides the fine-grained confidence scores for any given text sequence during the generation process.</p>
 </div>

 * we develop a pipeline to construct training data to capture the inherent certainty of LLMs, and design data formats for three different scenarios to improve the generalization capability of LLM confidence estimation.